College of Forestry Spring Awards

 Harold Bowerman Leadership Award

-Established in 1986, the Harold Bowerman Leadership Award is awarded annually to a senior in the College of Forestry’s AY graduating class (Summer through Spring terms).
-This award is a memorial to Harold "Hal" R. Bowerman (class of 1931), a student of Technical Forestry and Xi Sigma Pi member.
-The student selected best exemplifies the Fernhopper Spirit through demonstrated leadership, outstanding contributions, and enthusiastic participation in student club activities and College programs.
-Nominees must be graduating seniors enrolled in a College of Forestry undergraduate majors.
-Nominations for this award may be made by students, faculty, or staff of the College of Forestry.
-For nominees to be fully considered, a completed nomination form and one letter of support that addresses the student’s leadership experience, Fernhopper spirit, and club participation are required.
+The award recognized a graduating Senior who best exemplifies the Fernhopper spirit through demonstrated leadership, outstanding contributions, and enthusiastic participation in student club activities and College programs.
+Nominees must be graduating seniors enrolled in a College of Forestry major.
+Nominations can be made by students, faculty, or staff of the College of Forestry.
+A completed nomination form and one letter of support addressing the student's leadership experience, Fernhopper spirit, and club participation are required for full consideration.

-Nominations due by 11:59 PM, May 13, 2024
+Nominations due by 11:59 PM, April 30, 2025

 Submit nominations here